AlbertoDonati/Reqwhy/README.md

 # Reqwhy
-This project is a sort of Yahoo answer, expecially made for university.
+This project is a sort of *Yahoo!
+Answers*, expecially made for university (students and teachers).

 **Clone the repository**